deeplearning4j/deeplearning4j/machine-learning-workflow.md

 **Tasks**
 * Deploy models (and transforms) as consumable software services via, e.g., REST API
-* Plan and execute trial deployments and experiments, e.g.,
+* Plan and execute trial deployments and experiments, e.g., A/B tests to compare new vs. old models
 * Deploy to controlled staging environment, measure performance and accuracy on live data but don't expose
-* Set up and manage A/B tests to compare, e.g., new vs. old models
 * Log and detect errors in deployment, e.g.:
-    -Transform fails because schema does not match live data -Model fails due to invalid vectorized data input size -Transform or model servers die or become unreachable
+    * Transform fails because schema does not match live data
+    * Model fails due to invalid vectorized data input size
+    * Transform or model servers die or become unreachable
 * Log and track model performance and accuracy on live data, look for:
-    -Poor prediction throughput (might need to add more servers) -Model drift, i.e., gradual decline in accuracy (might need to retrain model on more recent data) -Unexpected poor accuracy (might need to roll back model)
+    * Poor prediction throughput (might need to add more servers)
+    * Model drift, i.e., gradual decline in accuracy (might need to retrain model on more recent data)
+    * Unexpected poor accuracy (might need to roll back model)

 **People**
-* "Gatekeeper:" someone or some group of people should be responsible for "blessing" models, i.e., deciding a model should go live
+* "Gatekeeper:" someone or some group of people responsible for "blessing" models, i.e., deciding whether and which a model should go live (probably Decision Maker or Stakeholder with advice and consent of Data Scientist and Dev Ops)
 * System Architect: deploy models, manage monitor model status and performance
 * Data Scientist: plan A/B tests (or other trial deployments), consume reports on model accuracy
 * Stakeholder, Domain Expert: answer questions, as needed; consume reports on model accuracy, provide feedback